SK53/indicia-docs/developing/web-services/data-services-reading.rst

   return appropriate records.
 * The Data Services are accessed via the URL of the site root + /index.php/services/data/
   + the name of the required data entity, which is the singular version of the required table name, for example ``http://www.mysite.com/index.php/services/data/termlist``.
+Here is a :doc:`list of available entities <entity-list>`.
 * The attributes returned for each record are loaded from database views rather than direct from the table.
 This gives the chance to return meaningful information for each record, for example the **termlists_term** entity is used to load terms from a term